Regions of Djibouti: History

-The first administrative division of the territory, in 1914, defined two zones besides the city of Djibouti: the districts "Dankali" and "Issa".
-With the occupation of the territory at the end of the 1920s, the circles of Tadjoura and "Gobad-Dikkil" are created.
+The first administrative division of the territory, in 1914, defined two zones besides the city of Djibouti: the sub-prefecture "Dankali" and "Issa".
+With the occupation of the territory at the end of the 1920s, the circles of Tadjourah and "Gobad-Dikkil" are created.
 In 1939, the circle of Ali Sabieh is extracted from the last.
 In 1963, Obock's circle was created by division of that of Tadjourah region.

-In 1967, the circle of Djibouti is transformed into district, then divided into three districts.
+In 1967, the circle of Djibouti is transformed into sub-prefecture, then divided into three sub-prefectures.

 After independence in 1977, the circles become regions.
 The last important modification of the administrative map of the territory is the creation of the region of Arta in 2003.